ZenitK/zenitk.github.io/cv.md

 Involved as a Software Developer, mainly Web Applications in private banking:

-- Development,architecture and design of a new **AngularJS / .NET Web API** for searching and displaying release management tickets in the form of hantt diagrams
+- Development, architecture, and design of a new **AngularJS / .NET Web API** for searching and displaying release management tickets in the form of Gantt diagrams

 - Development of a windows service in **C#** for synchronization of tickets between **JIRA** and **IBM Lotus Notes** through **REST** and **SOAP**